Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Discussion

 While the pretraining objective plays a central role, these results also emphasize the importance of architectural inductive biases for EEG, particularly channel mixing.
 Structured channel interactions are critical for enabling JEPA-style objectives to learn stable and transferable representations, suggesting that objective and architecture must be designed jointly.

-\textbf{Conclusion.} These results indicate that reconstruction is not a necessary (and may be a suboptimal) objective for EEG foundation models.
-By predicting in latent space, \ours achieves greater sample efficiency, robustness, and semantic organization, particularly in noisy clinical settings.
-Latent prediction therefore offers a principled path toward scalable and clinically relevant EEG representation learning beyond signal reconstruction.
+\textbf{Conclusion.} These results indicate that reconstruction is not a necessary (and may be a suboptimal) objective for noisy clinical EEG representation learning.
+Controlled MAE ablations confirm that this clinical advantage stems directly from the latent predictive objective, rather than architectural or data-driven factors.
+Latent prediction therefore offers a strong alternative to signal reconstruction for scalable and clinically relevant EEG representation learning, especially when useful features are subtle, noisy, and expensive to annotate at scale.